-University of Arkansas – Pulaski Technical College Achieves Stronger, More Equitable Student Achievement through Campus-Wide Investment in Quality Teaching
+University of Arkansas – Pulaski Technical College Achieves Stronger, More Equitable Student Achievement Through Campus-Wide Investment in Quality Teaching

-As a two-year community college, the University of Arkansas – Pulaski Technical College (UA-PTC) plays a key role in the education and workforce training pipeline in the Central Arkansas region.
+As a 2-year community college, the University of Arkansas – Pulaski Technical College (UA-PTC) plays a key role in the education and workforce training pipeline in the Central Arkansas region.
 However, while many UA-PTC faculty are working professionals with direct industry experience, they had not previously been equipped with the practices needed to teach those vocations to students.

 In 2017, the college began its partnership with ACUE to equip all of its instructors with evidence-based teaching practices.
-Today, 98% of all UA-PTC full-time faculty have become ACUE Certified.
+Today, 98% of all UA-PTC full-time faculty have become ACUE-certified.

-Year 1 (2017-2018):
+Year 1 (2017-18):